charkes/hypercard-center/HyperTalkReference/properties/printTextFont.md

 # printTextFont

 ```
-set the printTextFont to [ph:font]<u>
+set the printTextFont to [ph:font]
 ```

-</u>The `printTextFont` property returns or sets the value of the default text font used by the `print` command.
-The default value is` Geneva`.
+The `printTextFont` property returns or sets the value of the default text font used by the `print` command.
+The default value is `Geneva`.

 When you print a report, HyperCard determines the default font for a report item as follows:

-• If the report item is the text of a card     or  background field, HyperCard uses     the text font of the field.
+* If the report item is the text of a card or background field, HyperCard uses the text font of the field.

-• If the report item is generated from     any other HyperTalk expression,     HyperCard uses the value of    ` printTextFont`.
+* If the report item is generated from any other HyperTalk expression, HyperCard uses the value of `printTextFont`.

 In either case, the user can override the default font by selecting a font in the Item Info dialog box of the report item.

 ## Examples